 What is Methamphetamine?

 Methamphetamine is a human-made, Schedule II stimulant that is commonly known on the streets as “speed” and “meth”; in its smoked form, methamphetamine is known as “ice,” “crystal,” “crank,” and “glass.”
 The bulk of methamphetamine currently on the streets has been illegally manufactured.
-The chemicals used in the manufacturing process can be corrosive, explosive, flammable, toxic, and, possibly, radioactive; for every pound of the finished product, five to six pounds of chemical waste is left at an illicit lab site.
+The chemicals used in the manufacturing process can be corrosive, explosive, flammable, toxic, and possibly, radioactive; for every pound of the finished product, five to six pounds of chemical waste is left at an illicit lab site.
 Environmental risks are present with former methamphetamine production sites and their usage—the use of methamphetamine in the home results in elevated exposures to the occupants via airborne migration.
-When methamphetamine is smoked, between 50-80% of the substance is released from the user’s pipe.
-Of the inhaled material, between 10-33% of the nominal dose is not absorbed into the body but rather exhaled back into the ambient air, where the residue can settle on a myriad of surfaces; the methamphetamine residue can persist for months in rooms and buildings.
+When methamphetamine is smoked, 50-80% of the substance is released from the user’s pipe.
+Of the inhaled material, between 10-33% of the nominal dose is not absorbed into the body but exhaled back into the ambient air, where the residue can settle on various surfaces; the methamphetamine residue can persist for months in rooms and buildings.

 What Are the Health Effects of Methamphetamine Residue?

 Contamination from smoking or making meth can leave behind enough methamphetamine residue on surfaces and ventilation systems that people and pets can suffer health problems similar to those of a chronic meth user.
 Side effects of coming into contact with methamphetamine residue include loss of appetite, mental cloudiness, itchy skin, dry eyes, irritability, paranoia, difficulty breathing, headaches, nervousness, anxiety; in more extreme cases, methamphetamine residue contact can cause convulsions and even death.